 Answer Me This – Q&A of the trivia sort

 The Allusionist – A lovely podcast about the love of the oddities of language

 Astonishing Legends – lots of human legends

-Bitesize Irish Gaelic – Interested in the Irish language?
+Bitesize Irish Podcast – Interested in the Irish language?
 Bitesize is a fantastic resource, and their podcast gives glimmers behind learning the language and the culture

 Blúiríní Béaloidis Folklore Podcast – Delve into the folklore of the Irish

 British History Podcast – an in-depth British history